- Find a Trail

 - Get Involved

-The longest completed section links Cincinnati's professional sports stadiums with T.M.
-Berry International Friendship Park, named for the city's first African-American mayor.
+The longest completed section links Cincinnati's professional sports stadiums, the California Woods Nature Preserve, Coney Island Park, and a number of parks, including T.M.
+Berry International Friendship Park, which is named for the city's first African-American mayor.
 One highlight along the way is the Newport Southbank Bridge—affectionately known as the Purple People Bridge—a converted railroad trestle that now carries trail users across the Ohio River to Kentucky.

 Eventually, the Ohio River Trail will also connect to the Little Miami Scenic Trail, a 78-mile Hall of Fame rail-trail running between Cincinnati and Springfield.
 Both trails are components of the Ohio to Erie Trail, a planned 320-mile route that will eventually span Ohio from the shores of Lake Erie in Cleveland to the Ohio River in Cincinnati.
 Over 240 miles of the trail are currently complete and open for use.